MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/console/console-log.md

 1. Expand each output entry to analyze each result in more detail.

-   Suppose you get many log messages that only display a value, but you want to display where the value originated from.
-For that case, the example code adds curly braces `{}` as a format specifier, around the `x` variable to output the name of the variable, in addition to the value of the variable.
+   The second log message in the example code uses curly braces `{}` around the `x` variable, to output the name of the variable in addition to the value of the variable.
+This syntax logs an object that contains a single property named `x`, instead of logging the value of `x` only.

    Logging variables of different types in the **Console**: